bitspent/beem-bridge/dualchain-link.md

 ### 3. Link Matching
-Whenever both links are created, the ethereum wallet and steem account are matching on both blockchains, the link is actived and the user can post operate over the Beem bridge.
+Whenever both links are created, the ethereum wallet and steem account are matching on both blockchains, the link is activated and the user can post operate over the Beem bridge.